MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 There are two methods to disable live dumps, as described below.

 #### Method 1 (recommended in this scenario)
-To completely disable live dumps system-wide, follow these steps:
+To completely disable all dumps, including live dumps system-wide, follow these steps:

 1. Create the following registry key: HKLM\System\CurrentControlSet\Control\CrashControl\ForceDumpsDisabled
 2. Under the new **ForceDumpsDisabled** key, create a REG_DWORD property as GuardedHost, and then set its value to 0x10000000.